taviso/minirun/README.md

 > cl.exe /nologo  /Zi /O2 /guard:cf /GF /MT /Fe:run.exe run.obj resource.res /link  user32.lib
 ```

+> Note: You need to build it as a 64bit application to access wsl.exe.

 # Screenshot

 You can't see it running because it's designed to be invisible!
 Your